 When I was a little girl, I desperately wanted to be like everyone else.
 I was sweet and polite and well-liked, the stereotypical teacher’s pet with the straight-A report card to show for it.
 My mom always dressed me in cute clothes, with my hair all done up in matching hair ties and the whole works.
 When I colored in my coloring books I would look at the cover and whatever else I could find for reference before I started coloring the characters in, because I wanted them to be as accurate as possible.
 I remember being only eight years old, and right before I fell asleep at night this feeling of unreality would hit me as I looked around my bedroom.
 And I would wonder, “Who am I?
 What am I doing here?”
 I felt a lot of the times like no one listened to me or understood the difficulties I was going through at home, so I had to be strong and not let my feelings show.

 Now that I’m a woman, I still don’t have much interest in babies.
 I don’t play with My Little Ponies anymore, but I do have several shelves of them displayed at home.
 My bedspread has unicorns and rainbows all over it, and I sleep with a pile of weighted stuffed animals surrounding me every night.
-When I’m bored at work, I draw little comics and pictures to make my coworkers smile.
+When I’m bored sometimes, I draw little comics and pictures to leave somewhere to hopefully make someone else smile.
 I like to tell people I’m a not-so-evil genius, because my mind is always coming up with new stories and crazy ideas, but instead of taking over the world for nefarious purposes it’s more like I want to help heal it by making it as bright and sparkly as the world of my imagination.

 Now that I’m a woman, I still wish I was more like everyone else.
 I always look well put together, with matching jewelry and carefully painted nails.
 But I often feel like no one really takes the time to see me and all of the things that I struggle with.
 I laugh and smile, so you’d never guess from looking at me that I have suffered a lot too.
 I have so many questions, so many feelings, so many things that I just don’t understand.
 About people, about God, about life, about why we all do what we do.
 And I don’t have any other way to process these feelings except through my work.

 These two girls inside of me have been warring for my entire life.
-The first little girl became Iris, and the second little girl became Jane, in my graphic novel series Iris Tiger Tails, which I am currently working on.
+The first little girl became Iris, and the second little girl became Jane, in my comic series Iris Tiger Tails, which I am currently working on.

 Iris is the younger sister, a free spirited Rainbow Tiger who does her own thing and goes her own way in life.